 1.7 million patients in AIS and 1500 patients in ALS in Japan have been treated with MCI-186 showing acceptable safety profile.
-While hepatic and renal disorders were reported in post-marketing in AIS, these events were not observed as clinically significant findings in AIS and ALS clinical trial.
+While hepatic and renal disorders were reported in postmarketing in AIS, these events were not observed as clinically significant findings in AIS and ALS clinical trial.
 The package insert in Japan presents that MCI-186 is contraindicated in patients with severe renal impairment and should be administrated with care in patients with hepatic impairment.

-Therefore, as described in Section 1.4, severe renal impairment subjects as well as the following high risk subjects [5, 6] are excluded; subjects 1) who are advanced age (> 75 years) or 2) who present severe infection.
+Therefore, as described in Section 1.4, severe hepatic impairment subjects as well as the following high risk subjects [5, 6] are excluded; subjects 1) who are advanced age (> 75 years) or 2) who present severe infection.
 In addition, the dosing regimen in this study is single dose of 30 mg MCI-186 intravenously administered over 60 minutes.
 30 mg is one-half of the approved daily therapeutic dosage for treatment of AIS or ALS.

-Furthermore, this protocol includes frequent assessment of clinical and laboratory parameters including BUN, creatinine, AST, ALT, LDH and CK, RBC count and platelet count.
+Furthermore, this Protocol includes frequent assessment of clinical and laboratory parameters including BUN, creatinine, AST, ALT, LDH and CK, RBC count and platelet count.
 The study will be conducted in stepwise.
-Subjects with moderate renal impairment will only be included after the safety and PK are assessed in three subjects with mild renal impairment.
+Subjects with moderate hepatic impairment will only be included after the safety and PK are assessed in three subjects with mild hepatic impairment.
+The study will be conducted at a study center specialized in conducting studies in subjects with hepatic impairment.

-This is a PK study in healthy subjects and subjects with renal impairment.
+This is a PK study in healthy subjects and subjects with hepatic impairment.
 There are no direct benefits to the subject through participation in this study.
 However, they and other patients may benefit in future because the results of this study may guide appropriate use of MCI-186 ultimately in the drug labeling.